-Another Most Beautiful Village award winner, Lourmarin can be found nestled under the Luberon mountain range as it opens out into a lush valley.
-It is a real cross section of history, featuring a Neolithic cemetery, the remains of a Roman city, a grand Renaissance château, and quaint stone homes from various eras.
+The idyllic village of Lourmarin can be found nestled under the Luberon mountain range as it opens out into a lush valley.
+The village is real cross section of history, featuring a Neolithic cemetery, the remains of a Roman city, a grand Renaissance château and quaint stone homes from various eras.
 Art lovers and bookworms alike can find much to interest them, as several galleries and the tombs of writers Albert Camus and Henri Bosco are located here.
-Food connoisseurs will be surrounded by temptation as one of France’s most prestigious chefs, Reine Sammut, runs a restaurant in an historic building just outside the town, and a plethora of traditional cafés and bistros are dotted around the center.
+Food connoisseurs will be surrounded by temptation as one of France’s most prestigious chefs, Reine Sammut, runs a restaurant in an historic building just outside the town, and a plethora of traditional cafés and bistros are dotted around the centre.

 Perched on a steep ridge near the dazzling Nesque river canyons, Venasque is yet another Provençal destination considered to be one of France’s most beautiful villages.
 As well as easy access to the magnificent rock formations, it offers picturesque houses, ramparts and churches from the Middle Ages, and one of the oldest shrines in France, the pre-Romanesque Baptistère de Venasque.
 These historical attractions have remained in incredible condition thanks to their isolated, rural location, which has escaped external influences over the centuries.
 Another of the town’s enticing features is its renowned cherry and grape industry.
-Local farms produce some of France’s most desirable fruits, perfect for savoring under the hot Mediterranean sun.
+Local farms produce some of France’s most desirable fruits, perfect for savouring under the hot Mediterranean sun.

 No list of Provence’s most beautiful towns could truly be complete without including Avignon, the region’s cultural hub.
-Having once been the center of the Christian religion, it overflows with stunning chapels and churches and is crowned by the gigantic Palais des Papes (Palace of the Popes), an architectural masterpiece.
-These historic buildings blend charmingly with the serene waters of the River Rhône and the famous medieval bridge, which has been classified as a UNESCO World Heritage Site and was immortalized in the song Sur le Pont d’Avignon.
+Having once been the centre of the Christian religion, it overflows with stunning chapels and churches and is crowned by the gigantic Palais des Papes (Palace of the Popes), an architectural masterpiece.
+These historic buildings blend charmingly with the serene waters of the river Rhône and the famous medieval bridge, which has been classified as a UNESCO World Heritage Site and was immortalised in the song ‘Sur le Pont d’Avignon’.
 Nowadays, the city is a focal point for culture and wine.
-The theater and music festivals are world-renowned, while thousands of visitors flock to the Côtes du Rhône vineyards every year.
+The theatre and music festivals are internationally renowned, while thousands of visitors flock to the Côtes du Rhône vineyards every year.